huangleiBuaa/IterNorm/README.md

 # IterNorm
-Code for Iterative Normalization (IterNorm), accepted by CVPR.
+Code for Iterative Normalization (IterNorm), accepted by CVPR 2019.
 ## I will update this project soon...